nickcharlton/packer-esxi/README.md

 # packer-esxi

 A set of example [Packer][] templates for building Debian and Ubuntu boxes on [VMware ESXi][].
-These are built on the remote ESXi host, then shutdown and left registered.
+These are built on the remote ESXi host, then shut down and left registered.
 A lot of this work comes out of [boxes][], which provides the basic template formation.